everypinio/hardpy/docs/documentation/pytest_hardpy.md

 #### SubUnit

-This class stores information about the sub-unit of the DUT..
+This class contains information about the sub-unit of the DUT.
 It is used with the [set_dut_sub_unit](#set_dut_sub_unit) function.

 **Arguments:**